thunderblue1/McIntashLaptops/README.md

 ### Security Matrix

+The following matrix demonstrates that users with the Manager role can create roles and assign roles to users.
+A user with the LaptopManager role has access to CRUD functionality.
+A user without a role can only make purchases in the Shop section of the Web Application.
+Only allowing a user the privileges they need in order to do their job is the principle of least privilege.
+This concept is illustrated in the following security matrix:

 ![SecurityMatrix](<./Project Documents/images/SecurityMatrix.jpg>)

 [Back to Table of Contents](#Table-of-Contents)

 ### Top Down System Design

+The following shows how the Web Application was designed to allow the user to access certain functionality while performing the expected tasks associated with each role.

 ![TopDownDesign](<./Project Documents/images/TopDown.jpg>)

 [Back to Table of Contents](#Table-of-Contents)

 ### Use Case

+The following shows how each user is expected to use the application based on their assigned role.

 ![UseCase](<./Project Documents/images/UseCase.jpg>)